PattoMotto/bitkub-dca-bot/README.md

 3. Click **Run workflow**.
 4. (Optional) Enter a custom `Amount to Buy` (default: 108) and `Crypto Pair` (default: BTC_THB).
 5. Click **Run workflow**.

+### 4. Important Setup Reminders ⚠️
+- **Environment Rules**: Ensure your `production` environment is properly configured in Settings > Environments.
+If your repository is private, you may need to enable environments.
+- **Action Activation**: Go to **Settings > Actions > General** and ensure "Allow all actions and reusable workflows" is selected to enable the bot to run.

 ## ⚠️ Disclaimer